Our Recommended Places to Visit in London:

 Check out the below for cheap and cheerful, good quality, quick and easy food, that will allow you to save some money for dinner:

-My Recommended Places in Paris:
+Our Recommended Places to Visit in Paris:

 Paris has so much great food, but they have a lot of bad restaurants catering to tourists.
 Make sure to stay away from the restaurants catering to tourists.